 - If interested in Healthcare: Service Design: Innovating Service-Based Organizations OR Health Sector Strategy and Organization

-Upon successful completion of these courses, you may request the Registrar's Office for a letter of completion, certifying your Rotman Business Design major.
+Upon successful completion of these courses, you may request the Registrar's Office for a letter of completion, certifying your Rotman Business Design emphasis.

 Activities outside of class